marcocspereira/intro-js/lint/README.md

 ## Why ESLint instead of TSLint ?

-In spite of TSLint is currently the standard of linting TypeScript, this will change ans ESLint will soon replace TSLint.
+In spite of TSLint is currently the standard of linting TypeScript, this will change and ESLint will soon replace TSLint.
 This means that TSLint will be **deprecated**.
 Check Palantir's blog post about [TSLint in 2019](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).

 ESLint is the most popular JavaScript linter, a tool that analyzes code for errors.